danwardvs/ballbouncegame/README.md

 Project uses experimental 2D lighting from the Universal Render Pipeline

-Requires Unity 2020.1.0a12+
+Current editor version is 2021.3.24f1

-Depends Universal RP 7.15+, can be installed with the package manager.
+Depends Universal RP 12.1.11, can be installed with the package manager.